-Many injured workers will have their depositions taken at some point in the worker’s compensation process.
-A deposition is a recorded statement in which a witness answers various questions under oath.
-Because insurance carriers often depose injured workers as a matter of routine, it’s likely that you will be called to testify in one of these question and answer sessions.
+If you’re seeking workers’ comp benefits after suffering a work-related injury or illness, you may have your deposition taken at some point in the process.
+A deposition is a recorded session during which witnesses answer various questions under oath.
+Because insurance carriers often depose injured employees as a matter of routine during workers’ comp cases, it’s likely that you will be called to testify in one of these question-and-answer sessions.

 If the thought of being grilled by a lawyer makes your stomach churn, this article may offer some comfort.
 Being prepared and knowing what to expect can take most of the sting out of the deposition.
-And, when it comes to workers’ comp cases, depositions are rarely the dramatic events portrayed in movies.
+It also helps to know that when it comes to workers’ comp cases, depositions are rarely the dramatic events portrayed in movies and TV shows.
 More often than not, the lawyer taking your deposition will be polite and courteous, rather than confrontational and aggressive.

 The deposition will probably take place in a conference room at a law firm.
 (If the insurance company scheduled your deposition, which is typically the case, the deposition will most likely take place at its lawyer’s office.)

 You can expect at least a handful of people to be in attendance: you, your lawyer (if you have one), the lawyer taking your deposition, and a court reporter.
 The court reporter’s role is to make a written transcript of the deposition, so that it can be used as evidence in the case.